grammyjs/website/site/docs/guide/getting-started.md

 > This guide assumes that you have [Deno](https://deno.land) installed.

-Create a new directory somewhere and create a new empty text file in it, e.g. called `bot.ts`.
+Create a new directory somewhere and create a new empty text file in it, e.g., called `bot.ts`.

 Now, it's time to open Telegram to create a bot account, and obtain an authentication token for it.
 Talk to [@BotFather](https://t.me/BotFather) to do this.